 For al fresco beers in Avalon: Avalon Brew Pub

-For wine and ice skating in Egg Harbor City: The Champagne Patio at Renault Winery and Resort
+For wine and live music in Egg Harbor City: The Champagne Patio at Renault Winery and Resort

 For seaside brunch in Long Branch: Rooney’s

-Located on the beach in the lively town of Long Branch, Rooney’s expansive outdoor area is filled from noon to night in warmer months.
-In the winter, the patio hosts brunch under heaters where diners can enjoy the scenery while sipping the restaurant’s generously-sized bloody marys and enjoying dishes such as the Carolina benedict: a take on the classic egg dish that’s given the seaside treatment with the addition of lump crab meat.
+Located on the beach in the lively town of Long Branch, Rooney’s expansive outdoor area was made for long sunny days lounging under umbrellas.
+In addition to lunch and dinner, the patio is a favorite for weekend brunch, where diners can enjoy the scenery while sipping the restaurant’s generously-sized bloody marys and enjoying dishes such as the Carolina benedict: a take on the classic egg dish that’s given the seaside treatment with the addition of lump crab meat.

 For tapas in Shrewsbury: Albariño

 Albariño is a love letter to Spain, tucked between two shopping centers on a busy stretch of road in Monmouth County.
-For winter, the restaurant added heaters to the outdoor patio on the side of the restaurant, giving diners a comfortable place to sip from the extensive Spanish wine list and enjoy quintessential tapas such as patatas bravas and grilled octopus with romesco sauce.
+Thankfully for diners looking for an escape from city life, the world falls away on the restaurant’s outdoor patio, where red umbrellas, string lights, and greenery accompany the extensive Spanish wine list and quintessential tapas, such as patatas bravas and grilled octopus with romesco sauce.
+For a celebratory feel, pair a paella with the famous sangria, now available in frozen form, too, for takeaway.

 For casual bites and natural wine in Jersey City: Frankie

+While a plane ride to Australia might not be possible this summer, the next best thing is dining out on the large front patio of Frankie.
 This Australian-inspired cafe brings a little slice of Sydney to Jersey City, serving up casual bites for dinner and brunch, including a solid burger and Australia’s biggest export: avocado toast.
-But the real draw here is the wine, a curated list that highlights natural wines from around the world.
-For the winter, the restaurant constructed a partially enclosed patio equipped with heaters that blocks wind while still allowing ventilation.
+But the real draw here is the natural wine list, which includes light drinking wines from around the world.

-For Italian in a winter garden in Cliff Side Park: Rustica
+For Italian in a garden in Cliff Side Park: Rustica

-For curling and cocktails in Weehawken: Marcus at NoHu Rooftop
+For a Manhattan skyline view in Weehawken: Marcus at NoHu Rooftop

 For Mexican and mariachi in Rochelle Park: El Asadero Mexican Grill

-If you’re missing live music, stop by this Rochelle Park Mexican spot, where a mariachi band performs every Wednesday and Friday under the tented, heated patio area.
+If you’re missing live music, stop by this Rochelle Park Mexican spot, where a mariachi band performs every Wednesday and Friday on the outdoor patio area.
 The food here includes classics such as guacamole and enchiladas, as well as a large selection of grilled meats.
 Need something to wash it down?
 Check out the restaurant’s extensive list of tequila-based cocktails.

 For international cuisine in New Providence: Providence Bar & Kitchen

 The food at Providence Bar & Kitchen skews Italian, but brings in international influences to create an exciting menu where you could start a meal with yellowfin tuna tartare and then move onto a main dish of veal milanese.
-The large, enclosed patio is equipped with heaters and can be covered with a retractable awning, ensuring a variety of set-ups to keep you comfortable throughout the season.
+The large, enclosed patio can be covered with a retractable awning, ensuring a variety of set-ups to keep you comfortable throughout the season.